BICENTENNIAL TRIBUTE

 B: Fletcher

-F: Aye, I'll fetch the Mantons (regards A's savage père) - and say a prayer (sighs)
+F: Aye, I'll fetch the Mantons (regards A's savage père) - and offer up another prayer (sighs, and scowls)

 Papa: My neighbour, the Countess Vorsperg here, tells me you paid a visit to my unspotted daughter this evening!